judka-uriel/uriel-book/uriel_en.md

 obligation before people.
 G‑d requires the fulfillment of commandments, while rabbis require the fulfillment of all stringencies.
-Therefore it is impossible to independently begin following all traditions and stringencies alone without constant support from rabbis and the community.
+Therefore it is impossible to independently begin following all traditions and stringencies alone without firm support from rabbis and the community.
 On the other hand, one can observe the commandments of the Torah alone, because observance of the commandments of the Torah is overseen by G‑d — fulfillment of obligations before G‑d is the personal responsibility of each individual.